k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/09_jobs_configuration.md

 #### *ANY* flag
 The *ANY* option is added to all nodes by default.
 This means that any node can contribute and compete for the job's execution.
-1. It is possible to exclude a node for by setting the *any* flag to 0 in the node.id file - in which case, the node will not be part of any job execution.
+1. It is possible to exclude a node for by setting the *ANY* flag to 0 in the node.id file - in which case, the node will not be part of any job execution.
 2. If set to a value greater than zero, the chosen value will reflect the maximum number of threads that can be allocated to a job when executed by this node.